-The College provides free student e-mail accounts, and offers an introduction for students who want a preview of the skills needed for these classes.
+The College provides free student e-mail accounts, and offers an intro-

+Technical help desk (734) 477-8724 codhelp@ wccnet.edu duction for qualified students who want a preview of the skills needed for these classes.
 Register for the introduction at www.wccnet.edu/academicinfo/collegeondemand and start it most any time during the semester.
 Successful completion of the introduction meets the computer literacy requirement for graduation.